How ARM is spreading into Windows PCs and the edge of the internet

 VB: What’s your to-do list for 2018?

-Haas: Now that we’re part of Softbank, some things have changed.
+Haas: Now that we’re part of SoftBank, some things have changed.
 Some things are the same.
-We’re still a publicly-facing company in the sense that we’re part of the Softbank number, but we don’t have to report numbers quarterly with the same level of introspection as we did in the past.
+We’re still a publicly facing company in the sense that we’re part of the SoftBank number, but we don’t have to report numbers quarterly with the same level of introspection as we did in the past.
 As a result of that, we have some more freedom to invest a bit more aggressively in new markets.
 That’s a big thing for us in 2018, accelerating our investments in areas like machine learning, AI, doubling down on areas like security.
 Automotive is a big push for us.
 A lot of the markets we’ve been involved in, the big difference for 2018 is the acceleration of those investments.

 VB: I went to Samsung’s press event.
 Their interest is in pushing SmartThings as the standard for IOT.
 On a high level it makes sense for one big company have one way to connect to connected devices and bring everything else in.
 I wonder how easily some of this is to happen.
 Is every big company going to have their version of this?
 Are they going to be interoperable?
 Are these devices really going to connect and work together?

-Haas: This year, all the announcements of products that are Alexa ready or Google Assistant ready—a year ago nobody was even thinking about that.
+Haas: This year, all the announcements of products that are Alexa ready or Google Assistant ready — a year ago nobody was even thinking about that.
 I think what will happen is you’ll have standards around the input methodology, whether it’s voice or whatever.
 Underneath the hood people will try to put their special sauce on it.
 A Samsung-only interface or an LG-only interface for consumer devices, that’s hard.
 I think it needs to be standard around some level of API, something that’s ubiquitous with another part of the platform.

-From our standpoint it’s a huge opportunity for us, because we also see—this is a big 2018 initiative.
+From our standpoint it’s a huge opportunity for us, because we also see — this is a big 2018 initiative.
 The rush of compute moving to the edge and the need to do more and more local processing, less dependent on the cloud to do every bit of the processing piece.
 That’s just going to go off and accelerate, particularly as devices learn, in the context of the machine learning piece.
 The profile for what the learning algorithm looks like for your own devices, the performance and benefits you get as that’s more personalized and done locally, that will be pretty huge.
 We’re seeing an uptick there.

 VB: How far along in the process do you feel like everybody is now, the standards process?
 Does it feel like things are going to be interoperable sometime soon?